Laboratoire-de-Chemoinformatique/moodle-qtype_molsimilarity/README.md

 ## Licence

 GNU GPL v3 or later
-The Inchi library used by this work is licenced under the IUPAC/InChI-Trust Licence No.1.0
+The Inchi library used by this work is licenced under the GNU GPL V3 or later, as authorized in the 3rd article of the IUPAC/InChI-Trust Licence No.1.0 "You may opt to apply the terms of the ordinary GNU General Public Licence instead of this Licence to a given copy of the Library".
-The rest_api_multi is under GNU GPL v3 or later
+The rest_api_multi is under GNU GPL v3 or later.